Methadone Clinic Urbana, IL

 Carle Addiction Recovery Center

 Carle Addiction Recovery Center is a methadone clinic in Urbana, IL.
 It is located in Champaign County at 204 West University Avenue, 61801 zip.
-Carle Addiction Recovery Center provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
-Carle Addiction Recovery Center provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
-Other than methadone treatment, Carle Addiction Recovery Center offers substance use education, hepatitis education, counseling and support and family counseling.
-Carle Addiction Recovery Center provides medication-assisted treatment to men and women.
+Carle Addiction Recovery Center provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and outpatient treatment.
+Carle Addiction Recovery Center provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
+Other than methadone treatment, Carle Addiction Recovery Center offers health education services, substance use education and group counseling.
+Carle Addiction Recovery Center provides medication assisted services to men and women.

 FAQs for a Methadone Clinic in Urbana, IL: